montazerali/montazerali.github.io/_pages/about.md

 ---

 I am currently a Ph.D. candidate in the Computer Science Department at the University of Massachusetts Amherst, where I have the privilege of working under the guidance of <a href="https://ciir.cs.umass.edu/~allan/">Professor James Allan</a>.
 I received my Master's degree from the Computer Science Department at the University of Tehran, mentored by <a href="https://ece.ut.ac.ir/en/~shakery/">Professor Azadeh Shakery</a>.
-I completed two internships at <a href="https://www.microsoft.com/en-us/research/">Microsoft Research</a>, one internship at <a href="https://research.google/blog/">Google Research</a>, and one internship at <a href="https://www.amazon.science/research-areas/search-and-information-retrieval
+I completed two internships at <a href="https://www.microsoft.com/en-us/research/">Microsoft Research</a>, one internship at <a href="https://research.google/blog/">Google Research</a>.
-">Amazon</a>.